michalkalkowski/axisym-safe-python/README.md

 Erratum
 =========
-An ambiguity in the fluid element equations became apparent.
+An ambiguity in the fluid element equations in the published version of the paper became apparent.
 Eq.
 (35) ommits the $\rho_f$ factor that multiplies both terms in the virtual work equation.
-This ommision may be not recalled when coupling to the solid part, leading to erroneous matrices.
-To resolve this, all matrices related to acoustic elements should be multiplied by $\rho_f$, which would be best done at element integration stage.
+This ommision may be not recalled unless one considers structural acoustic coupling.
+The code has always preserved the dimensions appropriately.

+I no short, all matrices related to acoustic elements (Eq.
+(24)) should be multiplied by $\rho_f$, which would be best done at element integration stage.
 Practically, this means adding the $\rho_f$ factor to all matrices in Eq.
 (24).

+As mentioned this is an ommision in the printed version of the equations and not in the implementation.

 Request
 =========